Deadline: June 30, 2014

 Submissions may be student work done in pursuit of a planning master's or doctoral degree in planning at any ACSP-member school.
 The submission should be that of an individual student; group projects are not eligible.

-The award carries a cash grant of $1000 USD and waived full student conference registration.
+The award carries a cash grant of $1000 USD provided by the Massachusetts Institute of Technology and waived full student conference registration from the ACSP.

 The Committee will accept for review only one paper, thesis or report from an ACSP member school.
 It is expected that the submission will be selected through a participatory process involving faculty and students.
 Submissions should include one copy of the document and a letter of recommendation from the program or department head indicating why the submission was selected: i.e. how it contributes to reflection in or on planning practice and learning from that reflection.